-Emergency and disaster managers work in local or central government departments, business district health boards, civil defence emergency management groups, not-for-profit groups, ambulance, fire, police and defence, or as members of an emergency response or recovery team.
+Emergency and disaster managers work in local or central government departments, business companies, district health boards, civil defence and emergency management groups, not-for-profit groups, international and local non-governmental organisations, ambulance, fire, police and defence.

 The information on this page was correct at time of publication.
 For a comprehensive overview of AUT qualifications, please refer to the Academic Calendar.